touseef4pk/JwtAuthDemo/README.md

-Here’s a clean and professional README.md you can use for your GitHub repo.
-I’ve included all the essentials (project intro, features, setup, usage, and reference to your YouTube tutorial).
-You can adjust repo name and links as needed:

 .NET 9 Web API – JWT Authentication (Access & Refresh Tokens)

 This repository contains a step-by-step implementation of JWT Authentication in .NET 9 Web API, covering both Access Tokens and Refresh Tokens.